 In Saudi Arabia, higher education is compatible with the US higher education system but changed to suit Islamic customs and traditions.
 The first university, King Saud University, was founded in 1957 in Riyadh.
-All higher education in the country is supervised by the Ministry of Higher Education, with a special emphasis on a scientific study at government universities.
-Currently, more than 200,000 students are enrolled at Saudi universities and colleges; women account for around half of the students.
+All higher education in the country is supervised by the Ministry of Higher Education, with a special emphasis on scientific study at government universities.
+More than 200,000 students are currently enrolled at Saudi universities and colleges; women account for around half of the students.

 The higher education system comprises 21 state universities, 19 male teaching colleges, 80 female teaching colleges, 37 health colleges and institutes, 12 technical colleges, and 24 private universities and colleges.
 Professional programs that include both master's and doctoral degrees are offered by universities and colleges.
 Non-profit entities complementing government colleges are private universities and institutions.
 The majority of government universities are universities in general, but some specialize in certain fields, such as oil and health.

 Saudi Arabia's higher education system is reflected by 52 universities.
 In Dammam, there are about 5 universities that offer 34 study programs.
 17 Bachelor's programs at 3 universities and 17 Master's programs at 3 universities are also included.
 The town's population is 768,602.
 Dammam, according to the number of universities open, is number 2 in Saudi Arabia.